SDXorg/excels2vensim/docs/index.rst

 #.
 GET XLS LOOKUPS
 #.
 GET DIRECT LOOKUPS

-The `original code for excels2vensim is available at GitLab <https://gitlab.com/eneko.martin.martinez/excels2vensim>`_.
-If you find a bug, or are interested in a particular feature, please use the `issue tracker from GitLab <https://gitlab.com/eneko.martin.martinez/excels2vensim/-/issues>`_.
+The `original code for excels2vensim is available at GitHub <https://github.com/SDXorg/excels2vensim>`_.
+If you find a bug, or are interested in a particular feature, please use the `issue tracker from GitHub <https://github.com/SDXorg/excels2vensim/issues>`_.
 For contributions see :doc:`development <development>`.

 Requirements
 ------------